kyrregjerstad/portfolio/apps/portfolio/src/posts/the-pragmatic-guide-to-playwright-testing.md

 title: 'The Pragmatic Guide to Playwright Testing'
 slug: the-pragmatic-guide-to-playwright-testing
 published: true
-publishedAt: '2024-11-16'
+publishedAt: '2025-05-16'
-categories: ['svelte', 'testing']
+categories: ['testing']
 author: 'Kyrre Gjerstad'
 ---

-# The Pragmatic Guide to Playwright Testing

-This guide covers techniques and best practices for Playwright testing, building upon my [basic setup guide](/blog/end-to-end-testing).
+This guide covers techniques and best practices for Playwright testing, building upon my [basic setup guide](/blog/end-to-end-testing-setup).
 You'll learn patterns and practices that have been proven effective after using Playwright for years in production environments.

 ## User Centric Testing